-Mirroring the north ramp, a second 940 metre ramp will be constructed to the south of the div-under, in the enlarged area made by Slewing the Stamford Lines.
+Mirroring the north ramp, a second 940 metre ramp is being constructed to the south of the dive-under, in the enlarged area made by the slewing the Stamford Lines.

-Works to construct the Reception Pit, which was used to receive and recover the TBM from the ground, was completed in April 2020.
-Works included the installation of 66 x 18-meter-long bored contiguous piles and excavating over 2,000m3 of soil and clay.
+The Reception Pit, which was used to receive and recover the TBM from the ground, was completed in April 2020.
+Works included the installation of 66 x 18-meter-long bored contiguous piles and the excavation of over 2,000m3 of soil and clay.

-By relocating the Stamford Lines in the earlier phase, construction of the South Ramp can be progressed with no impact to the operational railway and passengers.
+By relocating the Stamford Lines at an earlier stage, this has enabled the South Ramp to be constructed with no impact to the operational railway or passengers.

 From March 2020 work began to build the dive-under structure.

-Once built, the ‘curved box’ will be pushed under the ECML using large jacks to propel and steer it during a partial closure of the ECML, which is planned for January 2021.
+The ‘curved box’ will be pushed under the ECML using large jacks to propel and steer it during a partial closure of the ECML, which is planned for January 2021.